aviadgawl/ttcg/README.md

 Need to add auto end turn for bot
 Add reconnect
 Add refresh
-Attached action step disappears after one use
-Learned actions disabled when summoning champion limit steps, armor, mental to 6
+Attached action step disappears after one use (not recreated) Learned actions disabled when summoning champion (not recreated)